SRCH2/srch2-ngn/documentation/docs-for-review/index.md

 simply checks whether there are any existing records.
 The very first time this callback method is called there will be zero records in the index, therefore the records from *getAFewRecordsToInsert()* are inserted.
-Subsequent times this method is called, there will be records and it may be a good time to check if the index needs to be updated.

-Note that for all of the callback methods, calling the super function will cause output to logcat that will include the name of the index and the values of each callback parameters excluding the *JSONResponse*.

-Also note that these callbacks **will occur off the UI thread**, so it would be necessary to push any data to the UI thread if, for instance, a toast should be displayed whenever *onIndexReady* were called.
+Note that these callbacks **will occur off the UI thread**, so it would be necessary to push any data to the UI thread.

 ##Sending Queries